Ramiro Romero

 Ramiro Romero Ortíz (born 26 January 1970) is a retired Mexican footballer and manager.
 He played for Cruz Azul, UAT and Toros Neza.
-As an international player, he was part of the Mexican squad at the 1987 FIFA U-16 World Championship and the 1991 Pan American Games.
+As an international player, he was part of the Mexican squad at the 1987 FIFA U-16 World Championship and the 1991 Pan American Games, where he won the silver medal.

-Currently, he is an assistant to Carlos Reinoso Jr. in Albinegros de Orizaba.
+He last managed Tuxpan of the Liga TDP, the fourth level of the Mexican football league system.

 Club career

 Ramiro Romero was born in Tuxpan, Mexico on 26 January 1970.
 He made his professional debut with Cruz Azul in the 1988–89 season, playing 23 games and scoring two goals.

 He would also play for Correcaminos UAT from 1994 to 1995, and Toros Neza from 1995 to 1998.

 International career

 Romero was part of Mexico's squad at the 1987 FIFA U-16 World Championship, where he played two matches and scored one goal, against Bolivia.

 He also participated in the 1991 Pan American Games, where the Mexican team won the silver medal.